-- Underfunded leading to issues regarding continuity and access some get access to funding some don't.
-Access restricted to when people are in very late stage of illness.
+- Underfunding in this sector leads to issues regarding continuity and access some get access to funding some don't.
+Access is restricted to people in very late stage of illness.
 Should be support for journey with psychologists, emotional as well as physical.
-Access fragmented and comes too late. - When a person comes back from hospital with new diagnosis palliative.
-Not well understood.
-Not clear on the implications and next steps.
-Limited support available to travel that journey, people become anxious.
-Language used in form from hospital "palliative" what does that mean in terms of ongoing care. - Perusing more at home, emphasis on palliative education on workforce already visiting in homes, home care workers - likely to not have received training regarding grief loss etc. Registered nurses have pall training.
-Key component workers less prepared. - Capacity building for carers what is available and the services they can access.
+Access is fragmented and comes too late. - When a person comes back from hospital with new diagnosis palliative, this is not well understood, the implications and next steps are unclear.
+Limited support is available to travel that journey, people become anxious.
+Language used in form from hospital - "palliative" what does that mean in terms of ongoing care. - Capacity building for carers what is available and the services they can access.

-Gold Coast Primary Health Network Clinical Council
+Gold Coast Primary Health Network Clinical Council (2018)

-In June 2018, Gold Coast PHN utilised their Clinical Council as an engagement mechanism to discuss emerging issues relating to palliative care services in the GCPHN region.
+In June 2018, Gold Coast PHN utilised it's Clinical Council as an engagement mechanism to discuss emerging issues relating to palliative care services in the GCPHN region.
 Key issues and themes raised include:

 - Cost across several domains, the cost of non-PBS listed palliative medications and their lack of availability at some pharmacies across the GCPHN region.
 With RACFs not serviced under state funded palliative care services, their residents have little options but hospital admission to access palliative care services. - Clinical handover in both public and private settings can be challenging.
 Case conferencing and discharge planning can help to ensure the GP remains the centre of a person's care, however telehealth services are rarely utilised due to a lack of MBS subsidies in metropolitan locations such as the Gold Coast.
-Both specialist services and GPs have raised the desire to ensure GPs are position as a central and ongoing part of a patient's care, but some instances reported this was not the experience.

-- Resourcing is often an issue with timely access to palliative beds and other potential resources when the case is often urgent.
-With the Gold Coast Hospice resourced with generally only 1 public bed (and 7 private) a lot of the demand for acute service falls to the public inpatient facilities. - An opportunity for education to take place through peer-to-peer learning or shared learning with GPs and allied health providers was identified in the GCPHN region relating to the continuing holistic care (e.g., allied health treatment) of a person once they begin accessing palliative care services.
+Both specialist services and GPs have raised the desire to ensure GPs are in position as a central and ongoing part of a patient's care, but some instances reported this was not the experience. - Resourcing is often an issue with timely access to palliative beds and other potential resources when the case is often urgent.
+With the Gold Coast Hospice resourced with generally only one public bed (and seven private), a lot of the demand for acute service falls to the public inpatient facilities. - An opportunity for education to take place through peer-to-peer learning or shared learning with GPs and allied health providers was identified in the GCPHN region relating to the continuing holistic care (e.g., allied health treatment) of a person once they begin accessing palliative care services.

-Gold Coast Primary Health Network Community Advisory Council
+Gold Coast Primary Health Network Community Advisory Council (2018)

-In June 2018, GCPHN undertook engagement with their Community Advisory Council (CAC) to review and evaluate the Older Persons Needs Assessment Summary developed in late-2017, which included a component on palliative care.
-Ninety three percent of CAC members either agreed or strongly agreed on the needs identified in the document.
+In June 2018, GCPHN undertook engagement with their Community Advisory Council (CAC) to review and evaluate the Older Persons Needs Assessment Summary developed in 2017, which included a component on palliative care.
+93% percent of CAC members either agreed or strongly agreed on the needs identified in the document.